mostafa-k-m/Fishers-Linear-Discriminant/README.md

 # Fisher's Linear Discriminant
 ### This is a project made to practice _NU CIT-651_ machine learning course's curriculum.

+In this project, a FisherLD class was created from scratch.
+It can be used to project data points C-1 reduced dimensions where C is the number of classes as long as C <= 3.
+It can also classify new points regardless of C and number of features.
+However higher values will affect accuracy.

 We start by imporing FisherLD class, as well as numpy, because we will use it to import some data in the next cell.